Hualizhouster/hualizhouster.github.io/_posts/2019-01-17-Text Similarity Metrics in Python.md

 Jaccard Index, from the Wikipedia, is known as Jaccard similarity coefficient, which is defined as the size of intersection divided by size of union of two sets.
 The result will be ‘1’ when the two sets are same.

+In this case, firstly we use the ‘CountVectorizer’  in the ‘Sklearn’ library to calculate the TF metrics, then calculate the intersection and union in terms of ‘Numpy’ library and thereby get the Jaccard Index.

+According to my practice, Jaccard similarity with better performance than TF and TFIDF metrics, that will be introduced in future.